 After its defeat in the Great Northern War (1700–21) against the combined forces of Denmark, Poland and Russia, Sweden lost most of its provinces on the other side of the Baltic Sea and was reduced essentially to the same frontiers as present-day Sweden and Finland.
 During the Napoleonic Wars, Sweden surrendered Finland to Russia.
 As compensation, the French marshal Jean Baptiste Bernadotte, who had been elected heir to the Swedish throne in 1810, succeeded in obtaining Norway, which was forced into a union with Sweden in 1814.
 This union was peacefully dissolved in 1905 after many internal disputes.

 After the death of the warrior king Karl XII in 1718 and Sweden’s defeat in the Great Northern War, the Swedish parliament (Riksdag) and council were strong enough to introduce a new constitution that abolished royal absolutism and put power in the hands of parliament.

-Eighteenth-century Sweden was characterized by rapid cultural development, partly through close contact with France.
+Eighteenth-century Sweden was characterised by rapid cultural development, partly through close contact with France.
 Overseas trade was hard hit by the Napoleonic Wars, which led to general stagnation and economic crisis in Sweden during the early 19th century.
-In the late 19th century, 90 percent of the people still earned their livelihoods from agriculture.
+In the late 19th century, 90 per cent of the people still earned their livelihoods from agriculture.